 2. Take the stairs instead of the elevator

-We all know that cruises are filled with endless amounts of food and it’s really difficult (at least for me) to control our appetites.
+We all know that cruises are filled with endless amounts of food and it’s really difficult (at least for me) to say no to all the good eats.
 I usually end up having two to three desserts a day!
 To combat all of those extra calories, I almost always take the stairs instead of the elevator while onboard a ship – even if it means going up 10 flights.
 The only time I make an exception is when I arrive and depart with my heavy bags.
-Tip: Get a FitBit to see how many steps you actually take.

 3. Sign up for tours ASAP

 Most cruises offer some really incredible excursions.
-So you don’t miss out (the good excursions sell out fast!), sign up for tours way in advance even if you aren’t 100% sure you are going to take it.
+So you don’t miss out (the good excursions sell out fast!), sign up for tours way in advance, even if you aren’t 100% sure you are going to take it.
 You can usually cancel later without a penalty.
-Just make sure to ask what the cancellation policy is first.
+Just make sure to find out what the cancellation policy is.

 I almost always pack light when I travel by taking carry-on luggage only.
-This allows me to show up to the airport later, jump on an earlier flight, not have to wait around baggage claim and take public transportation.
+This allows me to show up to the airport later, jump on an earlier flight if I can, not have to wait around baggage claim, and take public transportation.
 It also allows me to get off the cruise when I want instead of waiting for the time assigned to me.
 And I also don’t have to leave my bags unattended in the ship’s hallway during the disembarkation process.
 But even if I do take an oversized bag, I always keep my carry-on luggage with me and so should you.
 Always keep in your possession important and expensive items like cameras, laptops, passport, money and medicine.

-I’ve talked about the value of bringing a power strip before, but here’s another benefit: Instead of buying multiple individual plug adaptors, with a power strip, you can just buy one (or if you travel a lot, then buy one multi-country adaptor like this one).
+I’ve talked about the value of bringing a power strip before, but here’s another benefit: Instead of buying multiple individual plug adapters, with a power strip, you can just buy one (or if you travel a lot, then buy one multi-country adapter like this one).
 That way, you can plug multiple cords in and just use one outlet.
 And that’s key, since a lot of ship cabins only have one or two outlets.
+Also: Did you know that most cruise ships ban surge protectors?
+So, you’ll need a non-surge protector adapter like this one.
+My wife and I each brought one for all of our own devices and they were perfect.

 6. Don’t slam the cabin door

-You should always be aware of your neighbors in a hotel but even more so on a cruise ship since the cabins are usually much closer together and doors tend to really slam hard.
+You should always be aware of and courteous to your neighbors in a hotel but even more so on a cruise ship since the cabins are usually much closer together, the doors tend to be heavier and slam really hard.
 That’s why I always make sure not to slam my room or balcony door.
-Instead, I close it gently which takes little effort but goes a long way towards being a considerate traveler.
+Instead, I close it gently which takes a little effort but goes a long way towards being a considerate traveler.
+RELATED: Travel Hack: How to Quietly Shut Your Hotel Room Door So You Can Sneak Out.

 7. Photograph your prescriptions

-Back in May, my dad and I went on Windstar Star Pride’s inaugural cruise from Barcelona to Rome.
-When I met my dad at the hotel, he told me he had foolishly forgotten to pack his medications.
-But because we had photographs of his prescription labels, things worked out okay.
+On one of my cruises with my dad, he met me in Europe since we were coming from different parts of the world.
+When I met him at the hotel, he told me that he had foolishly forgotten to pack his medications.
+But because we had photographs of his prescription labels, things worked out fine.
 Our first port was Sete, France, a sleepy little French seaside port known as Cette until 1928.
 The highlight for me, besides getting one of the best ham and cheese sandwiches I’ve ever had, was finding a pharmacist who not only spoke English but also filled my dad’s prescriptions with enough medication to last him the trip!
-The lesson: Photograph your prescription labels and keep them on your phone when you travel, because in Sete, that’s all the pharmacist needed to fulfill my dad’s order.
 And guess what?
-It cost less there than it did in the U.S.
+It cost less there than it did in the U.S. However, having the prescription label was key; she would not have been able to help otherwise.

 8. Pack for the weather

-There’s an old saying in in Europe: “There’s no such thing as bad weather, only inappropriate clothing.”
+There’s a saying: “There’s no such thing as bad weather, only inappropriate clothing.”
 It’s true and you would think this is common sense but you’d be amazed how many people I meet who don’t do a little research.
 Before I travel, I always check the 10-day weather forecast so I can pack accordingly.
-You should do the same so you won’t be surprised, sorry and too hot or cold to fully enjoy the trip.
-A great resource is Weather.com and our weather page.
+You should do the same so you won’t be surprised, sorry and too hot or cold to fully enjoy your trip.
+TIP: Always pack a compact travel umbrella – you just never know when you’ll need it and you’ll be so glad you packed it.

 10. Use a travel agent

-I’ve made my living on the web but even I know that unless you are an experienced cruiser, you should have a travel agent – especially someone who specializes in cruises– to book your cruise, especially since they can often give you firsthand advice, discounted rates, onboard credits and a possible upgrade.
+I’ve made my living on the internet but even I know that unless you are an experienced cruiser, you should have a travel agent (especially someone who specializes in cruises) book your cruise.
+They can often give you firsthand advice, discounted rates, onboard credits and a possible upgrade.
 If you don’t have one, I’ve partnered with Cruise Planners, which is a top-rated travel agency to help plan your perfect trip.
-Contact Mike Gelman (1-800-724-5868) and tell him Johnny Jet sent you.
+Contact Mike Gelman (1-800-724-5868).